-How will my daily living be impacted by tinnitus?
+How will my everyday living be affected by tinnitus?

-Tinnitus can be aggravating and can interrupt intimate interactions.
-It isn’t a disease in and of itself, but it’s a symptom of other ailments or conditions in your life like hearing loss or damage.
-You might hear tinnitus in one ear or both ears and it can impede your ability to focus.
+Tinnitus can be annoying and can interrupt intimate interactions.
+It’s usually an indication that you have damaged hearing or some root health condition and not a disease in and of itself.
+You may hear tinnitus in one ear or both ears and it can hinder your ability to focus.

-Regardless of the way in which you’re experiencing tinnitus, it is always bothersome.
+Regardless of how you’re experiencing tinnitus, it is always bothersome.
 Sleep loss, anxiety, and even depression can also be triggered by tinnitus symptoms.

-Tinnitus can be constant or temporary.
-Short term types of tinnitus are usually triggered by prolonged exposure to loud noises, such as a rock concert.
-There are a few medical conditions that tend to go hand-in-hand with tinnitus.
+Tinnitus can be persistent or temporary.
+Temporary varieties of tinnitus are usually caused by extended exposure to loud noises, such as a rock concert.
+There are a number of medical issues that tend to go hand-in-hand with tinnitus.